 - How could you differentiate yourself from everyone else in your market?

-Use Multiple Channels: Ed Gandia and B2B Launcher
+Use Multiple Channels to Market Content: Ed Gandia and B2B Launcher

 Finally, we’ve been looking mostly at blogs, but that’s not the only way to build an audience.